When You Are Mistakenly Named The Father Of A Child

 Mistaken Paternity Cases Are About Proof | Consult A Legal Specialist

 Terminating your parental rights based on mistaken paternity requires much more than a simple DNA test.
-Our board-certified lawyer knows how to build a strong case for termination.
-Discuss your situation in a free initial consultation.
+Our lawyers know how to build a strong case for termination.
+Discuss your situation in a initial consultation.
 Schedule yours by calling 210-201-1630 or sending an email.